 He reached the conclusion that the best way he could help society would be to find ways of stopping microorganisms killing people.
 He decided to become a microbiologist.

-In 1907, aged 30, Avery became assistant director of the Hoagland Laboratory in Brooklyn, New York.
+In 1907, age 30, Avery became assistant director of the Hoagland Laboratory in Brooklyn, New York.
 There, in addition to teaching students, he trained in modern chemical and bacteriological methods.
 He also learned to carry out experiments with unusually meticulous care – this would be one of the characteristics of his future research work.

 Avery published nine papers in academic journals.
-In 1913, a paper about tuberculosis caught the eye of Rufus Cole, director of the Rockefeller Institute in Manhattan.
+In 1913, a paper he wrote about tuberculosis caught the eye of Rufus Cole, director of the Rockefeller Institute in Manhattan.
 On a visit to Hoagland, Cole made a point of having a chat with Avery, sizing him up.

 The upshot was that Avery became a bacteriologist at the Rockefeller Institute in September 1913, a month before his thirty-sixth birthday.